World in Flames: Major Power neutrality and entry into the war

 At the beginning of the game, Germany must declare war on Poland.
 France and the British Commonwealth must subsequently declare war on Germany on their next move.
 At this time, Japan is at war with China.
 All other Major Powers are neutral.
 Future declarations of war between the Major Powers influences US Entry and US Tension, which are abstractions of when United States of America can declare war.
-Briefly, aggressive and successful play from the Axis side will hasten the entry of the US into the war.
-Aggressive Allied play - like declaration of war on neutral minor countries - will slow US entry.
+Generally, more aggressive and successful play from the Axis side will hasten the entry of the US into the war.
+Aggressive Allied play - such as declaration of war on neutral minor countries - will slow US entry.

-However, these required political actions can be quite different if you play with Days of Decision, which can be used as an expansion of this game.
+However, these required political actions can be quite different if you play with Days of Decision, as an expansion to this game.
 Days of Decision starts gameplay in 1936 and allows for a far greater range of actions in the political spectrum.